dreambyrain/Face-Recognition-based-on-FHE/README.md

 Once you generate the process_data.yaml file, you can proceed with fully homomorphic encryption.
 Since I’m not very familiar with using GitHub, I will only upload the key files.
 Please forgive me.

+The system interface is complete.
+When using it on Ubuntu in Linux, just copy and paste the CMakeList file and the MainWindow file into your QtCreator.
+Remember to modify the paths for your SEAL fully homomorphic encryption library and the OpenCV face recognition library.
+Then there's the camera functionality, which is a bit abstract but still usable, mainly for the fully homomorphic encryption features.
+If you want to improve the camera and video face recognition, I recommend dragging the `.yml` file to the corresponding folder on Windows and implementing it in Python (this part of the code is in the FACE DETECTION file).
+Of course, if you want to train data on Windows, you can use the Data Training file.

 Made with: Flutter
 Supervisor: Dr. Sun Xiaoqiang, Shenzhen University